ZION NATIONAL PARK UTAH TRAVEL VIDEO

 It turned out that Zion National Park also doesn’t allow cars to go up to the sites.
 We learned everyone boards a Zion Canyon shuttle to arrive within hiking distance of the main attractions, so we jumped on one and zoomed all the way to the very last stop, called the Temple of Sinawava.
 The two of us hiked the path at a steady pace, until we came to a sweet little rest area with shade to cool off.
 It was surrounded by large rocks and we discovered we could climb over them.
 On the other side was a small pool of crystal clear water coming from between shelves of rock on the cliff-side.
 It was beautiful and it became our private little space to rest and explore.

-On our walk back, we were greeted by a friendly squirrel who wasn’t afraid to get close.
+On our walk back, we were greeted by a friendly squirrel who wasn’t afraid to get close and we soon realized there were hungry squirrels everywhere.
 We couldn’t believe how they all seemed to go toward people, rather than away from them.
 It was when we hopped back on the shuttle, however, that we learned the Zion Canyon squirrels are known for getting overfed by tourists, so the park asks that no one give them food.
 It seemed as though they were working the crowd and making out well nonetheless.

 The next stop we took brought us to Weeping Rock, our favorite part of Zion Canyon.
 We hiked up and up until we came to what looked like water coming from the cliff-side, not realizing we hadn’t yet taken the last few steps up to the real Weeping Rock.
 We turned around and we were simply blown away by how stunning the entire cliff ceiling was dripping with water over the edge.
 The view through the droplets was breathtaking and the mist coming from the water was so refreshing.
 While at Weeping Rock, we both stood up on the ledge of the little stone wall for a photo.
 It was so slippery, we almost threw ourselves over the edge.
 We should have expected it to be wet, but it made us keep a closer eye on where we were stepping.